SeduceProject/piseduce_doc/_posts/administration/2021-07-19-prepare-raspberrys.md

   done by deleting the `bootcode.bin` file of the boot partition (the first partition of the SDCARD) or by inserting an empty SDCARD in the Raspberry.

-  To delete the `bootcode.bin` file from Raspberry distribution images, you can mount the first partition of the image and delete the file.
+  To delete the `bootcode.bin` file from Raspberry distribution images, we can mount the first partition of the image and delete the file.
 In the following example, we delete the `bootcode.bin` file of the *2019-09-26-raspbian-buster-lite.img* image (commands are executed from the root account):